 United Church of Christ | 914,000 |

 What is the United Church of Christ?
-The UCC has roots in early American history, but the present-day organization is the result of two denominations merging in the mid 20th century: the Congregational Christian Churches and the Evangelical and Reformed Church in the United States.
+The UCC has roots in early American history.
+Still, the present-day organization results from two denominations merging in the mid-20th century: the Congregational Christian Churches and the Evangelical and Reformed Church in the United States.
 The CCC and ERC were the results of merged congregations as well.
 In the 21st century, the UCC is considered a global leader in liberal and progressive Christianity.

 Name | Reported Membership |